ForGamesEntertainment/.github/profile/README.md

 ### About the Game

-**Malwarian** is an exciting roguelite action game that combines intense combat, character progression, and strategic gameplay.
-Dive into a world where every run is unique, every choice matters, and every victory makes you stronger.
+**Malwarian** is an exciting roguelite, bullet heaven, action game.

 🔗 **[View Project Repository](https://github.com/ForGamesEntertainment/Malwarian)**